-Payments for meal accounts can be made to the district office.
-Statements reporting account balances will be mailed each month.
-Payments on accounts should be made by the 2nd of each month.
-The Fisher School Board has approved a policy that allows families only 5 days of charging before meals will no longer be provided.
-A letter will be sent to families if an account falls below \$-25.00 stating that payment must be made and that a minimal sack lunch will be provided until payment is received.
+Payments for meal accounts can be made on the JMC parent portal or at the district office.
+Negative meal balance notifications will be emailed weekly via JMC.
+A letter will be sent to families if an account falls below \$-25.00 stating that payment must be made.